5 biggest winners and losers in college basketball this week

 Winners

-Just two days removed from losing their first game of the season to the unranked Minnesota Golden Gophers, the Ohio State Buckeyes bounced back with a 32-point win against the Southeast Missouri State Redhawks before taking down the then-No. 6 Kentucky Wildcats 71-65 at a neutral site Saturday evening.
-The Buckeyes still have another top-25 showdown standing between them and 2020, as they will take on the No. 22 West Virginia Mountaineers in Cleveland Sunday afternoon before opening Big Ten play three days into the New Year.
+The West Virginia Mountaineers got off to a hot start this season, but an early-December loss to the unranked St. John’s Red Storm set them back in the college basketball hierarchy.
+Still, impressive wins against the Wichita State Shockers and Rhode Island Rams – plus a single-loss record late in December – had the Mountaineers on some fans’ radars.
+But Sunday’s 67-59 win against the No. 2 Ohio State Buckeyes established West Virginia as a force to be reckoned.
+Now, Bob Huggins’ squad has another opportunity to bolster its resume in a tough matchup against the No. 3 Kansas Jayhawks at Allen Fieldhouse Saturday.

-▲ No. 10 Villanova Wildcats — Up 8 spots in the AP Top 25 Poll
+▲ No. 17 Kentucky Wildcats — Up 2 spots in the AP Top 25 Poll

-Villanova’s endured a rocky start to its 2019-2020 season.
-Still, the Wildcats’ early losses to the Ohio State Buckeyes and Baylor Bears have aged particularly well as a tumultuous few weeks left nearly every top team with a loss to an unranked opponent.
-This week, Jay Wright’s squad took down the top-ranked Kansas Jayhawks in a thriller at Philadelphia’s Wells Fargo Centre.
-Villanova’s Jermaine Samuels knocked down a clutch three to put the Wildcats up by one with 20.5 seconds left in the game, and Devon Dotson couldn’t answer on the other end.
-Now, Villanova will look to carry this success into 2020 as it opens up Big East play against the Xavier Musketeers December 30.
+Back-to-back losses to the unranked Utah Utes and then-No. 5 Ohio State Buckeyes set John Calipari’s Kentucky Wildcats back – thirteen spots back in last week’s AP Poll, to be exact.
+But an overtime win against their in-state rival and then third-ranked Louisville Cardinals certainly helped put the SEC on notice heading into conference play.
+Still, a two-spot jump in the AP Poll rankings doesn’t fully reflect the magnitude of the victory.

-It’s time to put some respect on San Diego State’s name.
-The Aztecs are one of just three teams that remain undefeated on the season, and they’re quickly climbing up the AP rankings as a result.
-This week, San Diego State crushed the San Diego Christian College Hawks by 44 points before walloping the Utah Utes 80-52 at the Staples Centre in Los Angeles Saturday.
-With notable wins against the Iowa Hawkeyes and Creighton Bluejays under their belt, the Aztecs are almost certainly en route to a strong finish in Mountain West play and an eventual NCAA tournament bid.
+The San Diego State Aztecs are officially undefeated heading into the new year, making them one of two teams to have avoided a loss this far into the 2019-20 season.
+The Aztecs readily defeated the Cal Poly Mustangs at home Saturday, and now San Diego State will open Mountain West play with a target on its back.
+Still, with no ranked opponents on their schedule as of now, the Aztecs are in a good position to cruise through the remainder of the regular season.

-▲ No. 9 Memphis Tigers — Up 2 spots in the AP Top 25 Poll
+▲ No. 3 Kansas Jayhawks — Up 2 spots in the AP Top 25 Poll

-This past week, head coach Penny Hardaway and the Memphis Tigers lost the vast majority of their starpower when presumed 2020 No. 1 NBA draft pick James Wiseman left the program this week.
-But Memphis has played without Wiseman since the NCAA ruled its star freshman inelligible in mid November, and the Tigers haven’t lost since.
-They have taken down Ole Miss, NC State, and – most notably – the then-No. 19 Tennessee Volunteers on the road.
-On Saturday, Memphis took down the Jackson State Tigers 77-49 despite having just received news of Wiseman’s departure.
-The Tigers still have two more games prior to 2020, but the future is looking surprisingly bright for Hardaway’s squad.
+Fresh off a major loss to the Villanova Wildcats, Bill Self’s Kansas Jayhawks bounced back with a 72-56 win over the Stanford Cardinal and jumped two spots in the AP Poll rankings.
+Heading into 2020 – and conference play – on a win should help the Jayhawks, who are set to host the red-hot and 16th-ranked West Virginia Mountaineers on Saturday.

-▲ No. 8 Auburn Tigers — Up 4 spots in the AP Top 25 Poll
+▶︎ No. 8 Auburn Tigers — Same spot in the AP Top 25 Poll as last week

-Bruce Pearl’s squad has quietly gotten off to a perfect 11-0 start to the season, and even though the Auburn Tigers have yet to face a ranked opponent, it’s time to start taking them seriously.
-This week, Auburn beat the NC State Wolfpack by six before dealing the Lehigh Mountain Hawks a 23-point blow.
-With just a home game against the Lipscomb Bisons standing between them and the New Year, the Tigers are primed to head into SEC play with a perfect record and a chance to sit atop a league that presently features just one other ranked opponent.
+Bruce Pearl has orchestrated one of the more underrated runs of the early college basketball season this year, leading his Auburn Tigers to a perfect record heading into 2020.
+On Sunday, Auburn dealt the Lipscomb Bisons a 27-point loss to remain unblemished, but the SEC certainly won’t prove easy to survive unscathed.
+Still, the Tigers have a month before they will face another ranked opponent in conference heavyweight Kentucky, so expect them to continue climbing up the rankings for now.

 Losers

-The Virginia Cavaliers had been bouncing back well after losing to the Purdue Boilermakers at the beginning of December thanks to wins against their ACC foe North Carolina Tar Heels and the Stony Brook Seawolves.
-But this week, the Cavaliers suffered another setback courtesy of the unranked South Carolina Gamecocks.
-Virginia gave up a season-high 70 points to the Gamecocks and lost by 11 to slide X spots in this week’s AP Top 25 Poll rankings.
-The Cavaliers will look to get back on course as they lost the Navy Midshipmen before kicking off ACC play the first week of the new year.
+Until their December 15 loss to the unranked Minnesota Golden Gophers, the Ohio State Buckeyes were looking like the team to beat not just in the Big Ten but in all of college basketball.
+A big win over the Kentucky Wildcats helped the Buckeyes right the ship, but a loss to the then-No. 22 West Virginia Mountaineers the following game set them back again.
+Still, Ohio State is sitting pretty in the top five of the AP Poll rankings heading into the new decade.
+The Buckeyes will open the year with a game against the Wisconsin Badgers before facing off against the No. 15 Maryland Terrapins January 7.

-▼ No. 5 Kansas Jayhawks — Down 4 spots in the AP Top 25 Poll
+▼ No. 7 Louisville Cardinals — Down 4 spots in the AP Top 25 Poll

-Bill Self’s Kansas Jayhawks were sitting pretty at the top of the AP Top 25 Poll rankings.
-But, like every other top-ranked team this season, the Jayhawks couldn’t hang onto their No. 1 ranking for very long.
-Kansas lost a thriller to the then-No. 18 Villanova Wildcats Saturday night.
-Devon Dotson couldn’t knock down a game-tying floater to answer Villanova’s Jermaine Samuels’ clutch three-pointer that put the Wildcats up by one with 20.5 seconds left in the game, leaving the Jayhawks with their first loss since their season-opening loss to the Duke Blue Devils.
-Kansas will head to Stanford to take on the Cardinal Sunday before opening Big 12 play the following week.
+Since their shocking 13-point loss to the Texas Tech Red Raiders December 10, the Louisville Cardinals have been on a tear, beating their opponents by an average of 28 points.
+But a marquee matchup against a downtrodden Kentucky Wildcats squad still spelled trouble for Chris Mack and company, who couldn’t come away from Rupp Arena with the overtime victory against their in-state rival.
+Now, Louisville heads into conference play facing a stacked ACC and with a top-20 matchup against the No. 18 Florida State Seminoles looming just four days after the new year.

-▼ No. 24 Arizona Wildcats — Down 8 spots in the AP Top 25 Poll
+▼ No. 15 Maryland Terrapins — Down 2 spots in the AP Top 25 Poll

-After suffering a hard-fought and, honestly, expected loss to a top-10 Gonzaga Bulldogs squad December 14, the Arizona Wildcats had a two-game stretch to recover before facing the Oregon Ducks January 9.
-Instead, Arizona lost what should have been a gimme against the unranked St John’s Red Storm.
-Now the Wildcats head into conference play with three losses under their belt and a date with the Arizona State Sun Devils to start 2020.
+The Maryland Terrapins beat the Bryant Bulldogs by 14 on Sunday, but that wasn’t enough to keep them from sliding two spots in the AP Poll rankings.
+Their loss to the Myles Powell-less Seton Hall Pirates the week prior may still be holding them back, and now the Terrapins enter conference play in the Big Ten.
+Maryland will face two top-25 opponents in the first 10 days of 2020 looking to reestablish itself amongst the best teams in the nation.

-▼ No. 19 Kentucky Wildcats — Down 13 spots in the AP Top 25 Poll
+▼ No. 19 Virginia Cavaliers — Down 3 spots in the AP Top 25 Poll

-Back-to-back losses for the Wildcats have been relatively rare in the John Calipari era of Kentucky basketball, but this season has been full of surprising revelations.
-After dropping a three-point decision to the unranked Utah Utes on Wednesday, Kentucky took on the then-No. 5 Ohio State Buckeyes at a neutral site and lost 71-65.
-The Wildcats will have to recover and recover quickly as they host their in-state rival – the No. 3 Louisville Cardinals – Saturday afternoon.
+Like Maryland, the Virginia Cavaliers may have gotten punished for an earlier loss in this week’s AP Top 25 Poll.
+Tony Bennett’s defensive juggernaut slipped up mightily against the unranked South Carolina Gamecocks December 22, and a 65-56 win over the Navy Midshipmen wasn’t enough to keep them from falling another three spots further in the rankings this week.
+Virginia kicks off ACC play Tuesday with a grudge match against its in-state rival Virginia Tech Hokies, who stunned the Michigan State Spartans late in November.

-▼ No. 13 Maryland Terrapins — Down 6 spots in the AP Top 25 Poll
+▼ Washington Huskies — Dropped out of the AP Top 25 Poll

-Like Kentucky, the Maryland Terrapins have dropped two straight after spending a good part of the season in the top five of the AP Top 25 Poll rankings.
-After losing 76-69 to the Penn State Nittany Lions on the road, December 10, Maryland again took to the road to face the unranked and depleted Seton Hall Pirates.
-And even though they played without their two leading scorers, the Pirates held on for the four-point victory.
-As a result, the Terrapins will head into their final game of 2019 nursing a six-point slide in the rankings before kicking off Big Ten play in the New Year.
+With two top-10 recruits from the class of 2019 on its roster, Washington was meant to be one of the most talented squads in all of college basketball this season.
+Instead, the Huskies have already taken three losses before Pac-12 play.
+The first two losses, which came against the Tennessee Volunteers and the now top-ranked Gonzaga Bulldogs, were somewhat expected if not justifiable, but Wednesday’s loss to the unranked Houston Cougars certainly did not bode well for Washington.
+Unsurprisingly, the Huskies dropped out of the rankings as a result, and their light schedule over the next few weeks all but assures they will stay out of the top 25 for the forseeable future.

 Business Insider Emails & Alerts